When Technology Becomes a Weapon: The Ethical Dilemmas and Regulatory Challenges in the Global Crackdown on "Digital Undressing"

 15/01/2026

-On an ordinary morning in a certain year and month, Swedish Deputy Prime Minister Ebba Busch saw her photo manipulated by artificial intelligence on social media—in the image, she was wearing a bikini with a stiff smile.
-This picture did not come from any of her vacations; instead, it was a "digital undressing" work generated by a chatbot developed by Elon Musk's company based on user instructions.
+On an ordinary morning in January 2026, Swedish Deputy Prime Minister Ebba Busch saw her photo altered by artificial intelligence on social media X—in the image, she was wearing a bikini with a stiff smile.
+This picture did not come from any of her vacations but was a digital undressing work generated by the chatbot Grok, developed by Elon Musk's xAI company, based on user instructions.

-The case of Bu Shi is not an isolated incident.
-From British Labour MP Jess Asato to French political figures, from ordinary women in Indonesia to residents of California, a storm of AI-driven "digital undressing" is sweeping across the globe.
-This storm not only exposes the dark side of generative artificial intelligence technology but also thrusts tech giants, governments, and the international community into a fierce debate over technological ethics, legal boundaries, and platform accountability.
+The plight of Bushi is not an isolated case.
+From British Labour MP Jess Asato to French political figures, from ordinary women in Indonesia to residents of California, an AI-driven digital undressing storm is spreading globally.
+This storm not only exposes the dark side of generative artificial intelligence technology but also pushes tech giants, governments, and the international community into an intense battle over technological ethics, legal boundaries, and platform accountability.

 Out-of-Control "Spicy Mode": From Technical Function to Tool of Violence

-In the summer of 2023, Midjourney introduced a "spicy mode," promising to generate content that aligns with adult content standards.
+In the summer of 2025, xAI launched the Spicy Mode for Grok, promising to generate content that meets adult content standards.
 The company claimed that this feature would comply with local laws and only produce images of fictional characters.
 However, reality soon deviated from the intended path.

-Users have discovered that by simply uploading a real photo of a person and entering commands such as "put her in a bikini" or "take off her clothes," the system can generate corresponding manipulated images.
-Technical researcher Anne Cranin points out that the core of this process is not merely the generation of pornographic content, but rather a form of "performance"—aimed at publicly shaming women to suppress their voices.
+Users discovered that simply uploading a real person's photo to Grok and entering commands such as "put her in a bikini" or "take off her clothes" enables the system to generate corresponding manipulated images.
+Technical researcher Annie Kraning pointed out that the core of this process is not merely the generation of pornographic content, but rather a performance—aimed at publicly shaming women to suppress their voices.

-The data reveals that the scale of the problem far exceeds expectations.
-A study by the Strategic Dialogue Institute in the summer of last year found that in the month of that year alone, dozens of "undressing" apps and websites attracted nearly ten thousand visitors.
-Between last year's month and month, mentions of these tools on the platform reached ten thousand times.
-Meanwhile, a study by the Sunlight Project in the United States in the month of this year discovered that, despite efforts to crack down, there were still thousands of advertisements for such apps on its platform.
+Data shows that the scale of the problem far exceeds expectations.
+A summer 2025 study by the Institute for Strategic Dialogue found that in May of that year alone, dozens of undressing apps and websites attracted nearly 21 million visitors.
+Between June and July of last year, mentions of these tools on platform X reached 290,000 times.
+A September study by the American Sunlight Project found that, despite Meta's efforts to crack down, thousands of advertisements for such applications still existed on its platforms.

 Even more concerning is that it is not the only source of the problem.
 The Times' testing found that it also allows users to transform photos of women in dresses into bikini images.
 When asked to make such modifications to a stock photo, it generated an image of a woman wearing a bikini made from the same material as the dress.
 TV presenter Jess Davies repeated the process with her own photo and obtained the same result.